 My recent paintings include portraits of couples based on black and white film stills as well as paintings that re-envision artwork by other painters.
 Some of my newest paintings are landscapes, interiors, and still lifes, in which I emphasize the expressionist and symbolic intensity of these compositions through the use of vivid colors, strong linear elements, and layered painterly textures.
 These paintings were inspired by Edvard Munch, Henri Matisse, Marsden Hartley, and other artists.
 In the landscapes, interiors, and still lifes, I am creating spaces for a drama to take place.
 The portraits focus on the relationships between the couples through the lens of films and still photos.
 These works weave together complexity, sensuality, and emotions.
 The paintings confront gender roles and power relationships.
 I believe in the power of painting to put forward a feminist and political stance, while not abandoning the joy of the painterly stroke and color and texture, and while continuing to address social, cultural and artistic structures.

-Susan Bee is an artist who lives in Brooklyn.
-She has been a member of A.I.R.
-Gallery for twenty-one years.
-In 2017, she will have her eighth solo show at the gallery.
-Her first show there was in 1998.
-She had a show at A.I.R. of paintings from the 1980s in 2014.
-In addition, she had a solo show, “Monster Mitt,” at the Lisa Cooley Gallery in NY in 2016 of paintings from the 1990s.
-Her “Photograms and Altered Photos from the 1970s” were shown at Southfirst Gallery, Brooklyn, in 2015, and she had a solo painting show at Accola Griefen Gallery in NY in 2013.
+Susan Bee has been a member of A.I.R.
+Gallery for twenty years.
+This is her eighth solo show at the gallery.
+Her solo show, “Monster Mitt: Paintings from the 1990s” was at the Lisa Cooley Gallery, NY, in 2016.
+Bee’s “Photograms and Altered Photos from the 1970s” were at Southfirst Gallery, Brooklyn, in 2015.
+Her solo show, “Paintings from the Early 1980s,” was at A.I.R. in 2014 and she had a solo painting show at Accola Griefen Gallery in NY in 2013.

 Bee has also had solo shows at the University of Pennsylvania, Kenyon College, Columbia University, William Paterson College, the New York Public Library, and Virginia Lust Gallery, and her work has been included in numerous group shows.
 She has a BA from Barnard College and a MA in Art from Hunter College.
 Her artwork is in many public and private collections including the Metropolitan Museum of Art, Douglas F. Cooley Memorial Art Gallery at Reed College, Bibliotheque Nationale de France, Princeton University Library, Getty Museum, Victoria & Albert Museum, Clark Art Institute, and Harvard University Library.

 Bee’s work has been reviewed in: Art in America, The New York Times, The New Yorker, ArtNews, The Brooklyn Rail, Artcritical, ArtSlant, The Forward, Huffington Post, Art Papers, and Hyperallergic.
 She won a Guggenheim Fellowship in Fine Arts in 2014 and has had fellowships at the MacDowell Colony, Virginia Center for the Creative Arts, and Yaddo.
-Bee teaches at the University of Pennsylvania.
+Bee teaches at the University of Pennsylvania and lives in Brooklyn.

 (excerpts from reviews of Criss Cross: New Paintings at Accola Griefen Gallery, 2013)